mrkkrp/markkarpov.com/post/announcing-mmark.md

 [`takeWhile1P`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec.html#v:takeWhile1P)
 primitives Megaparsec 6 provides.
 They make a huge difference in terms of speed indeed, so I'm satisfied with this.
 Inline parsing on the other hand is not so fast and can be optimized.
-Right now this is the bottleneck of our parser, and I have added optimizing inline-level parser to my todo list, although there are still things with higher priority, which I'll mention in the next section.
+Right now this is the bottleneck of the parser, and I have added optimizing inline-level parser to my todo list, although there are still things with higher priority, which I'll mention in the next section.